A SIDE TRIP FROM

 On the model, the path for the Conestoga Wagons goes over a small mountain range that straddles the railroad track.
 The path continues outside the berm.
 There has never been such a ride path at Disneyland.
 This might be the most puzzling part of the model.

 The explanation is that the model includes attractions that did not co-exist.
 The Conestoga Wagons and Rainbow Mountain Stage Coaches went away in 1959.
-The Rainbow Caverns Mine Train was expanded with Cascade Peak and other enhancements in 1961 to become the Mine Train Through Nature’s Wonderland.
+The Rainbow Caverns Mine Ride was expanded with Cascade Peak and other enhancements in 1961 to become the Mine Train Through Nature’s Wonderland.
 The model creatively makes room for all these attractions by straddling the railroad track.

 Walt’s Disneyland at The Walt Disney Family Museum